isarmstrong/clean-zombie-users/README.md

-clean-zombie-users
+Clean Zombie Users
+Version 0.4 (beta)
 ==================

 Damn zombie users!
 Always eating your MySQL database.
 This WordPress plugin cleans up all sorts of users, especially spammy ones.
 Braaaaaains.

+Included Features:

-Target specific user roles for deletion if they have never posted, commented, or done either.
-Includes a test mode and chunking for large sites.
+* Target specific user roles for deletion based on whether they have ever posted or commented
+* Includes a test mode to see what the results will be
+* Includes the ability to delete users in chunks, for large sites.

+To Do:

+* Allow newer users to be excluded
+* Build in logic for all major e-commerce plugins